 Their evolution is presented in Fig.~\ref{fig:conserved_quantities}, where the left panel refers to the total energy $E$, the center panel to the net baryon number $B$, and the right panel to the net electric charge $Q$.
 These plots are to be interpreted as follows: The evolution of the conserved quantity from the initial to the final stage of the \hybrid is presented from left to right.
 The value displayed for $E, B$, or $Q$ is normalized to its respective initial value to identify deviations more easily.
+The segments of curves connect the normalized values at the beginning and the end of each stage in the modelling.
 As quantum number conservation is enforced in \smsh there are no violations up to the \smsh $\to$ \vhlle interface.
-Deviations can however be observed in the \vhlle stage of the \hybrid.
-They are not related to the hyrodynamical evolution though, but stem from finite grid effects in the initial and final interface.
-The first arises from the coordinate transformation from Cartesian to Milne coordinates at the \smsh $\to$ \vhlle interface, the second from a finite grid in the tabularization of the hadron gas equation of state which is required for the \vhlle $\to$ \sampler interface.
-In the case of the latter, the lack of an appropriate parametrization requires interpolations between the grid points which are, by construction, less accurate than the exact equation of state.
-In addition, the \smsh equation of state is only valid above $e = 0.01$ GeV/fm$^3$.
-At the initialization of the hydrodynmical evolution there is a small fraction of cells, typically located at the borders of the fireball, whose energy density is already below the critical energy density of $e_\mathrm{crit} = 0.5$ GeV/fm$^3$; they are directly printed to the freezeout surface.
-Some of these cells are however characterized by $e \leq 0.01$ GeV/fm$^3$ and thus fall outside the applicability range of the \smsh equation of state.
+Deviations in the \vhlle stage represent a cumulative change to the quantum numbers from two sources.
+The first source is the finite accuracy of the hydrodynamic algorithm, due to the used Milne coordinate frame.
+In the Milne frame, geometrical source terms in the fluid-dynamical equations need to be time-integrated numerically, and the integration has a finite accuracy.
+The second source stems from the \smsh $\to$ \vhlle interface, however for visual purposes we combine it with the first source and display the result as an overall energy deviation during the \vhlle stage.
+At the initialization of the hydrodynmical evolution there is a small fraction of cells, typically located at the very borders of the fireball, whose energy density is already below $e \leq 0.01$ GeV/fm$^3$ and thus fall outside the applicability range of the \smsh equation of state (see Sect.~\ref{sec:SMASH-EoS}).
 Lacking possibilities to assign thermodynamic quantities ($T, p, \mu_\mathrm{B}, \mu_\mathrm{Q}, \mu_\mathrm{S}$) to these cells, we have decided to neglect their contribution, for the sake of not introducing additional uncertainties.